nobikattila/hyprland_configfiles/README.md

 You can copy your preferred icons from here: https://fontawesome.com/v5/cheatsheet/

-Don't forget to install fontawesome and add it to the stlye.cssgit
+Don't forget to install fontawesome and add it to the stlye.css